 4. Get married.

-As mentioned above, beginning in 2011 the federal estate tax exemption has been made "portable" between married couples.
+As mentioned above, beginning in 2011 the federal estate tax exemption has been made "portable" between married couples, which now includes same sex married couples.
 This means that if one spouse dies in 2011 or a later year and his or her federal estate tax exemption isn't entirely needed to avoid estate taxes, then the unused portion can be added to the surviving spouse's exemption.
 This, in essence, will allow married couples to pass on up to $10,000,000+ free from federal estate taxes.
 So, if you're in a committed relationship but not legally married, then consider marriage as a way to minimize estate taxes.
 But some couples need to be cautious about eliminating AB Trust or ABC Trust planning from their estate plans.
-For example, if you and your partner have different final beneficiaries (in other words, you each have your own children or other beneficiaries who you want to inherit your separate estates), then you and your spouse cannot rely on portability to minimize federal estate taxes in both estates.
-In addition, to date none of the states that collect a state estate tax have enacted portability, so AB Trust or ABC Trust planning may still be required to plan for state estate taxes in some states.
+For example, if you and your spouse have different final beneficiaries (in other words, you each have your own children or other beneficiaries who you want to inherit your separate estates), then you and your spouse cannot rely on portability to minimize federal estate taxes in both estates.
+In addition, to date Hawaii is the only state that collects a state estate tax that has adopted portability, so AB Trust or ABC Trust planning may still be required to plan for state estate taxes in some states.

 5. Use advanced estate planning techniques.There are a variety of advanced planning options that are designed to reduce estate taxes and yet allow you to maintain an income stream for life, which should alleviate the fear of running out of money before you die.
 Gifting through a Family Limited Liability Company offers both estate tax reduction and asset protection.
 Married couples can take advantage of annual exclusion gifts and their lifetime gift tax exemptions by creating Spousal Lifetime Access Trusts, or "SLATs," for the benefit of each other.
 Creating a charitable trust, such as a Charitable Remainder Trust, gives you a charitable income tax deduction when the trust is funded and gives your estate a charitable estate tax deduction after you die.
 A Qualified Personal Residence Trust allows you to live in your home for a period of years and then the home will pass to your heirs at a reduced value for estate and gift tax purposes after the period ends.